 Identity Theft Defense Attorney in Michigan

-Identity theft has been a growing problem for years, and authorities are being pressed by the public to apprehend perpetrators and punish them.
-You will need a top-rated, zealous criminal defense attorney to have any hope of fending off law enforcement and possibly avoiding a conviction and jail.
+If you are accused of Identity Theft, you will need a top-rated, zealous criminal defense attorney to have any hope of fending off law enforcement and possibly avoiding a conviction and jail.

 What exactly is Identity Theft?

 In a nutshell, identity theft is obtaining private, personal information of another person, and using the information to commit a crime, usually some sort of theft.
 The specific elements of the law are as follows:

 A person commits identity theft is he or she intends to defraud another person by using another person’s personal identifying information.
 This can happen when someone attempts to obtain credit, goods, services, money, property, a vital record, a confidential telephone record, medical records or information, or employment, or if he or she commits any other unlawful act.